 6. Focus on the Legislation that Matters Most

 More than 1.5 million legislative actions are taken every year, with more than 150,000 new bills introduced each year.

 That’s a lot.
 With last-minute hearings and votes taken at night without warning, it can be tough to stay alert to all legislative issues.

 You don’t have to stay on top of every single issue because you’re an advocacy organization.
-Be picky with the advocacy and grassroots campaigns that you decide to get behind.
+Be picky with the advocacy and grassroots political fundraising campaigns that you decide to get behind.
 Be sure to prioritize campaigns that your supporters are more likely to act on.
 That will impact your mission the most.

 7. Use a Tool to Track Legislative Progress

-Because there are so many legislative initiatives — across the federal, state, and local levels — nonprofits can easily lose track of the progress of a bill.
+Because there are so many legislative initiatives — across the federal, state, and local levels — it’s easy for nonprofits to miss updates to the progress of a bill.
 Losing track of a bill could not only be detrimental to your grassroots fundraising and advocacy campaigns, but it could have the potential to seriously impact your mission negatively.

 Luckily there are plenty of free tools out there for nonprofits looking to stay on top of legislation.
 You can use TrackBill to search for any legislative initiative — and you can filter by location, topic, status, and recent activity.

 At the federal level, the U.S. government also provides a website for constituents to track legislation and contact their representatives.
 Both are great resources that you can leverage in your grassroots campaigns!
 To help our customers maximize their advocacy campaigns, Neon CRM partners with Ujoin, an advocacy software company that provides Neon CRM users with a legislation tracking dashboard that can easily be embedded on their organization’s website.